Salman Mujahid Baloch

-Mohammad Salman Khan Baloch (محمد سلمان خان بلوچ; born 1 September 1976) is Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Mohammad Salman Khan Baloch (محمد سلمان خان بلوچ; born 1 September 1976) is a Pakistani politician who had been a member of the National Assembly of Pakistan from June 2013 to May 2018.

-Early life
+Early life and political career

 He was born on 1 September 1976.

-Political career

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-239 (Karachi-I) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-239 (Karachi-I) in the 2013 Pakistani general election.
 He received 39,251 votes and defeated Subhan Ali, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 In December 2017, he quit MQM to join Pak Sarzameen Party (PSP).
 In February 2018, he rejoined MQM.

 Controversy

 A police complaint was registered against Baloch on 13 February 2018 for allegedly threatening a worker of Pakistan Tehreek-e-Insaf.
 Baloch denied the accusation.
 The same day, another complaint was registered against Baloch for raping and blackmailing a woman.
 Baloch denied the allegation.
 On 15 February 2018, a police case was registered against Baloch over charges of kidnapping and physically assaulting a local resident.